brentmclark/node-graphql-playground/README.md

 ### Getting Started
 1. `npm run server`
 1. Open your browser to http://localhost:4000/graphql
-1. make a query against the scema.
+1. make a query against the schema.
 This one should work:
 ```
 query starWarsCharacter {
   character(id: 1) {